ttadano/alamode/docs/source/tutorial_pages/bto_ifc.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We assume that the harmonic force constants are already calculated.
-Please use the method explained :ref:`here<label_tutorial_01>` for the calculation of harmonic IFCs.
+Please use the method explained in :ref:`Tutorial 7.1 <label_tutorial_01>` for the calculation of harmonic IFCs.

 In the cross validation, we determine the optimal amplitude of regularization (:math:`\alpha`) in the elastic-net or adaptive lasso.
 Please see :ref:`the documentation <alm_thoery_enet>` for the notation and the theoretical background.